Simple tips for cutting down

 Benefits of cutting down

-The immediate effects of cutting down include:
+The immediate effects of cutting down on alcohol include:

 - feeling better in the mornings